 |53||✓||Allow DNS lookups|

-The Kisi controller will attempt to connect via TCP port 31314.
-If that fails, it will attempt to use TCP port 993, which is typically open by default for email traffic.
+A Kisi device will first attempt to connect via TCP port 31314.
+If this fails, it will attempt to use TCP port 993, which is typically open by default for email traffic.
 Ports 443 and 80 are used to request and transfer firmware updates.
 This port is typically open by default for HTTP/HTTPS.

 For more information on network connectivity requirements and troubleshooting, please refer to the Kisi Network Connectivity Guide in our Help Center.